bigboytimi/bigboytimi/README.md

 - 📫 How to reach me: [@bigboytimi](https://twitter.com/bigboytimi)

+- 📝 I do some technical & personal writing on [medium](https://medium.com/@olutimiolowookere)

 - ⚡  Fun fact: My long-term goal is to run a Tech company that helps a lot of Businesses thrive.
 Maybe fintech, maybe not.

 <!-- About section: END -->